junxit/us-congress-bills-114/metadata.md

 - 2015-01-13 — Referred to the Committee on the Judiciary by unanimous consent.
 - 2015-01-13 — Senate Committee on Finance discharged by Unanimous Consent.
 - 2015-01-13 — Senate Committee on Finance discharged by Unanimous Consent.
+- 2015-09-17 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2015-09-17 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2015-09-17 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2015-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 232.